What are Categorical Data?

 Guidelines for evaluating bar graphs

-A pie chart is in a form of a circle which contains wedge-shaped areas known as pie slices.
-Each pie slices represent the count, amount, or percentage of each category and the entire circle or the pie represents the total.
+A pie chart is in a form of a circle that contains wedge-shaped areas known as pie slices.
+Each pie slices represent the count, amount, or percentage of each category and the entire circle of the pie represents the total.

-This pie chart presents the data of the summary table discussed in the preceding two examples:
+This pie chart presents the data from the summary table discussed in the preceding two examples:

-Pareto chart is a special type of bar chart that presents the counts, amounts, or percentages of each category in descending order left to right, and also contains a superimposed plotted line that represents a running cumulative percentage.
+A Pareto Chart is a special type of bar chart that presents the counts, amounts, or percentages of each category in descending order left to right and also contains a superimposed plotted line that represents a running cumulative percentage.

-This Pareto chart uses the data of the table that immediately precedes it to highlight the causes of incomplete ATM transactions.
+This Pareto chart uses the table data immediately preceding it to highlight the causes of incomplete ATM transactions.

 When you have many categories, a Pareto chart enables you to focus on the most important categories by visually separating the vital few from the trivial many categories.

 For the incomplete ATM transactions data, the Pareto chart shows that two categories, warped card jammed and card unreadable, account for more than 80% of all defects and that those two categories, combined with the ATM malfunctions and ATM out of cash categories account for more than 90% of all defects.

 Contingency Table – A Two-Way Cross-Classification Table